sagemath/sagewiki_to_gh-2022-10-10/2011ReductionTheoriesSquare.md

  * What is the state of the current (open-source) software projects?

- * Can we make it easier to use and package it is Sage?
+ * Can we make it easier to use and package it in Sage?

 === Research Applications and Questions ===